als0052/pyNastran/docs/html_docs/quick_start/features.rst

   - PCOMP breakdown

-    - total thickness
+    - Total thickness
-    - for each layer:
+    - For each layer:

       - thickness
       - material id